RadicalCommEcol/cxr/README.md

 # cxr 0.1.0

-CXR provides a complete toolbox for modelling interactions between species, calculate fitness and niche differences, and project species abundances.
+CXR provides a complete toolbox for modelling interactions between species, calculate coexistence metrics (e.g. niche and fitness differences), and project species abundances.
 The functions are flexible and can include covariates, use different optimization algorithms, or accept user-defined mathematical population models as starting points.

 ### Installation